Beyond the Horizon

 You Might Wonder Who the Heck?

-Let’s keep it short: I am a software developer from Germany, who ended up there somewhat indirectly.
+Let’s keep it short: I'm a software developer from Germany, who ended up there somewhat indirectly.
 This all started with a passion for natural sciences and later studies as a nano scientist.
-After a change to the field of media informatics, I started as a frontend developer, enhanced my skills with the backend and am currently writing my master thesis in cooperation with Brandwatch in the field of Natural Language Processing.
+After a change to media informatics, I started as a frontend developer, enhanced my skills with the backend and am currently writing my master thesis at Brandwatch in the field of Natural Language Processing.

 This changed increasingly during my Master’s degree: I was tired of developing products for other companies or even creating websites.
 Instead, I wanted to create own products and support both the products and the vision of the company.
 I felt it would motivate and energise me even more; I was right.

-Working without overviewing the company as a whole gave me the feeling of a black box with a fading collective vision Felix Heck
+Working without overviewing the company as a whole gave me the feeling of a black box with a fading collective vision.

 Lo and behold, it’s much more up to you than the company itself: as it turned out my colleagues are not only incredibly helpful, but I have learned a lot from, for my thesis, my time in this company and my future career.
 They were also keen to contribute a small part to my thesis — was an awesome experience.